I. The Misframed Argument

 XI.
 A Posture of Restraint

 It is tempting, at the end of an argument like this, to look for a conclusion that reassures.
 To tidy the pieces into a position, to declare allegiance, to replace one certainty with another.
-That impulse is understandable—and misplaced.
+That impulse is understandable, and misplaced.

-That is not consolation.
-It is honesty.
+That is honesty.

 We have been here before.
 Each time structure has outrun perception, we have filled the gap with ourselves.
 Gods, destinies, purposes, watchers.
-Each time, the face felt convincing—until the geometry caught up and the projection collapsed.
+Each time, the face felt convincing, until the geometry caught up and the projection collapsed.

-Nothing in this requires the abandonment of wonder.
-On the contrary.
 Wonder that survives the loss of faces is rarer and more resilient.
 It does not depend on being addressed.
 It depends on being surprised by coherence where none was expected.

 The question now is not whether the hole will be filled.
 It always will be.
 The question is with what.